Live from the Southern Command in sunny South Florida.

 Feynman comes and says, hey, Chris, I hate to tell you, but I don't think they even care.

-I mean, uh the thing at top of their agenda is changing the rugs.
+I mean, the thing at the top of their agenda is changing their rugs while most of the White House is out of the country.

-They're changing the carbon.
+They're changing their car.

 Oh, that'll really help.

-Cleared about 5 30, uh, let's see, a couple days ago.
+Let's see, a couple days ago.

-Speaker Pelosi told Democrat leaders Wednesday afternoon this after a party that Obama has to be perfect to win a second term.
+Speaker Pelosi told Democrat leaders Wednesday afternoon, this after a party, that Obama has to be perfect to win a second term.

 Pelosi told leaders on a conference call that Obama will have problems running for re-election because of the loss of governorships in Ohio, Pennsylvania, and other states.

-Uh the soon-to-be ex-Speaker also said that House Democrats have many opportunities to take back 25 House seats and win back the majority.
+The soon-to-be ex-Speaker also said that House Democrats have many opportunities to take back 25 House seats and win back the majority.

 Let me ask you a question.

-What in your mind, what does it matter?
+What, in your mind, what does it matter?

-Why would why would that matter?
+Why would that matter?

 Why does it matter who the governor is in these states?